jalawson/ulinalg/README.md

 > axis = 1 (default) is for Numpy compatibility.

-> axis = 0 is for MATLAB, Octave, SciLab compatability.
+> axis = 0 is for MATLAB, Octave, SciLab compatibility.